Skip to content

 });

 Knip understands Apple is used, since it’s standard usage.
-But Orange is referenced though a function of an external library.
-To include the type definitions of external libraries, use the --include-libs flag:
+But Orange is referenced through a function of an external library.
+For performance reasons, Knip does not include external type definitions by default so it won’t see the export being referenced.

 Terminal window